nickg047/134b/README.md

 the security checks for the create (the error message ones).
 First portion of uploading image.
 UI changes for create, code to make it clear what choices your daily frequency is.
 Method comments, this README.
 Separating Habits For Today and Other Habits.
 Bug fixes.

+Nicholas G:
+-Used local storage in concurence with the list data model to determine tasks the user has not completed for the current day -Used javascript timed intervals to trigger hourly push notifications -Used javascript web notifications to create push notifications